-She had been given a staff longer than 80 cm and made of iron.
+She had a staff longer than 80 cm and made of iron with her.
 The wand was decorated with bronze parts with a miniature house on the top.
-Objects possibly connected with sorcery are two plates with runic characters.
-The writing wasn't readable.
+Objects possibly connected with sorcery are two plates with runic characters but the writing wasn’t readable.

-The grave was supplied with exquisite beads, jewellery set and exotic imported objects from Middle Asia like a bronze dish and a jug.
+The grave contained exquisite beads, jewellery set and exotic imported objects from Middle Asia like a bronze dish and a jug.
 Animals were offered for the dead and the grave included also bones of another individual may be from a human sacrifice.

-The third grave is from Fyrkat, Denmark, from a circular fortress dated to the end of the 10th century.
-These kinds of fortifications seem to have had a function of an army camp, production and administration centre.
+The second grave is from Fyrkat, Denmark, from a circular fortress that dates to the end of the 10th century.
+These kinds of fortifications seem to have functioned as an army camp, production and administration centre.

 The richest grave of the fortress cemetery belonged to a woman (probably according to the objects of the grave) who had been given also a wand with a gage-like end.
 The person about 170 cm tall had been buried in a wagon.
 She had items originating from different areas like Gotland, Finland and Russia.